Eric Ries author of ‘The Lean Startup‘ provides a scientific and proven approach to creative and innovative product developments.

 We believe we can package good business advice as ‘knowledge as a product’ and provide it for sale on our website.
 By providing this advice at a fraction of the price that it would cost in the traditional business advisory world, it offers great value to the smaller end of the business marketplace.

-He also suggests we only develop the product to the ‘minimum viable product’ stage before getting out in front of real customers.
+He also suggests that businesses only develop the product to the ‘minimum viable product’ stage before getting out in front of real customers.
 The longer the product development cycle takes, the more investment of time and resources is consumes.

 Build – measure – learn